Century III Mall: Demolition and redevelopment

 Demolition of the mall began on March 26, 2024, with the attached external parking structure, which took six months.
 After asbestos abatement, demolition of the building began the following September, with the JCPenney wing coming down completely in November.
 The mall interior was stripped, and salvaged material was removed throughout the remainder of the year.

 Razing of the center court area began in January 2025.
-Demolition is forecast to be complete sometime in 2026 due to the generally large size of the building, at a cost of $15 million (2025 USD).
-The perimeter road closed permanently in April 2025, shuttering all access to the demolition site.
+Demolition was forecasted to be completed sometime in 2026 due to the generally large size of the building, at a cost of $15 million.
+Demolition was completed on April 30, 2026.

-As of September 2025, more three quarters of the mall has been demolished, with the center court, JCPenney, Macy's and Dick's Sporting Goods buildings completely razed.
-Sears, Macy's Furniture Gallery and the food court remain standing.

-As of now, there are no plans to redevelop the former mall site.